Where to Stay in Miyazaki City with Kids: A Family Guide to Urban Bases (2026)

 a woman sitting at a table looking out a window (Photo by Seiya Maeda on Unsplash)

-Aso, the giant active caldera in central Kumamoto, is one of Kyushu’s most dramatic family destinations: green pasture, dairy farms, hot springs, and a real (smoking) volcano.
-With kids, staying inside the caldera or just outside it lets you skip the long morning drive from Fukuoka or Kumamoto city.
-This guide covers three Aso-area family … Read more
+Aso, the giant active caldera in central Kumamoto, is one of Kyushu’s most dramatic family destinations.
+Think green pasture, dairy farms, hot springs, and a real, smoking volcano — all in one valley.
+With kids, staying inside the caldera (or just outside it) lets you skip the long morning drive from Fukuoka or Kumamoto city. … Read more

 Best Family Ryokans in Saga with Private Onsen for Kids (2026)

-Saga’s two famous onsen towns — Takeo and Ureshino — have some of the most kid-friendly water in Japan: alkaline (Takeo, Ureshino) and bicarbonate (Ureshino), gentle on skin, low mineral irritation.
+Saga’s two famous onsen towns — Takeo and Ureshino — have some of the most kid-friendly water in Japan.
+The springs are alkaline (Takeo) and bicarbonate (Ureshino): gentle on skin and low in mineral irritation.
 With kids, a ryokan with a private in-room onsen turns these already-soft springs into a no-stress family experience.
-This guide covers three Saga ryokans … Read more
+This guide … Read more

 Best Family Ryokans in Kagoshima with Private Onsen for Kids (2026)

-For families traveling to Kagoshima with kids, a ryokan with a private in-room onsen solves three problems at once: tattoo policies don’t matter, kids can bathe with parents at any age, and meltdowns in shared baths are off the table.
-Kagoshima has more such ryokans than most prefectures — partly because of the volcanic geology, … Read more
+For families traveling to Kagoshima with kids, a ryokan with a private in-room onsen solves three problems at once.
+Tattoo policies don’t matter, kids can bathe with parents at any age, and meltdowns in shared baths are off the table.
+Kagoshima has more such ryokans than most prefectures — partly the volcanic geology, partly the … Read more

 Where to Stay in Yufuin with Kids: A Family Guide to Oita’s Designer Onsen Town (2026)

-Yufuin, in central Oita prefecture, is the most photogenic onsen town in Kyushu — Mt Yufu rising behind the village, walkable streets full of bakeries and craft shops, Kinrin Lake at one end.
-With kids, it’s also one of the easiest onsen-town stays in Kyushu: most ryokans take young kids, the streets are stroller-friendly, and … Read more
+Yufuin, in central Oita prefecture, is the most photogenic onsen town in Kyushu.
+Mt Yufu rises behind the village, walkable streets are lined with bakeries and craft shops, and Kinrin Lake sits at the quiet eastern end.
+With kids, Yufuin is also one of the easiest onsen-town stays in Kyushu.
+Most ryokans take young children, … Read more

 Where to Stay in Kurokawa Onsen with Kids: A Family Guide to Kumamoto’s Hidden Hot Spring Village (2026)